 In Michigan, no-fault insurance is required for all drivers for this very reason.
 This type of coverage provides payment for expenses ranging from wage and income loss benefits to certain medical expenses.
 But what happens if the insurance company denies your no-fault claim?
 Lipton Law can help when an insurance company has wrongly denied your claim for no-fault benefits.

 If you think it doesn’t make sense that an insurance company would deny you payment for benefits covered under your no-fault insurance policy, then you’d be right.
 It isn’t unheard of for an insurance adjuster to “leave out” different types of no-fault benefits you are entitled to or deny you reimbursement for benefit services you’ve received.

-You may even be contacted by your insurance company and they may explain your no-fault benefits to you.
-This may seem like a nice gesture, but accident victims are far too frequently mislead and deceived.
-Because the insurance company may not tell you of all the benefits you deserve to be given, it is important to not sign anything or agree to benefits if you are suspicious that they are not sufficient.
+The insurance company may not tell you all the benefits you deserve to be given.
+This is why it is important to not sign anything or agree to benefits if you are suspicious that they are not sufficient.

-At Lipton Law, our Southfield no-fault claim denial lawyers in Michigan know how to help you obtain the full benefits you deserve.
-Because we have dedicated so many years to successfully resolving the complex no-fault insurance claims unique to Michigan, we know the common ways in which insurance companies send accident victims on a wild goose chase to further delay or prevent the payment of benefits.
-Contact our firm today at 248-557-1688 for more information about how we can make a difference.
+At Lipton Law, our personal injury lawyers know how to help you obtain the full benefits you deserve.
+We have dedicated years to resolving complex no-fault insurance claims.
+Contact us online today or call 248-557-1688 for more information about how we can make a difference.